 But as you ask, any DJ software crate information is stored in your DJ software’s database on the laptop, alongside the other stuff I’ve mentioned (any cue points etc).
 Hope that helps!

-• We spend a lot of time going over simple, effective techniques for planning and organising your music library in How To Digital DJ Fast, along with much more stuff of relevancy to vinyl guys converting to digital.
+• We spend a lot of time going over simple, effective techniques for planning and organising your music library in The Complete DJ Course, along with much more stuff of relevancy to vinyl guys converting to digital.
 Good luck!

 Are you a vinyl DJ who struggled when you first converted to digital?
 What did you do that helped you?
 And more advice to add to what I’ve offered to our reader?
 Please share in the comments.